On the Nonlocaity in the Goulomb Gauge External Field Problem: The underlying physical picture

 where $\pmb{\nabla}$ denotes now differentiation with respect to $\bf r$ the only coordinate $\bf G$ depends on.

 On the other hand, we know that $\bf F$ is the Lorentz-force which acts on the charge:

-We see that (up to the factor $e/c$) $\bf G$ can be identified with the Coulomb gauge vector potential provided the latter can be chosen vanishing together with $\bf G$ and this choice is unique (see the example at the end of this section).
-Equation \reff{B6a} can, therefore, be written also as\footnote{Since $\bf V$ is independent of $\bf r$ the covariant form of this equation is
+We see that (up to the factor $e/c$) $\bf G$ can be identified with the unique Coulomb gauge vector potential vanishing at infinity together with $\bf G$.
+Equation \reff{B6a} can, therefore, be written also as

-As explained in the text in Coulomb gauge both terms on the r. h. s. have their own physical meaning separately.}

 At the beginning of the present section we have stressed the apparent nonlocality of this gauge.
-Now we see explicitely that locality is by no means broken: There is in fact no field momentum attached rigidly to the charge and in the general case the true mixed field momentum differs from $\bf G$ at any moment of time.
+Now we see explicitely that locality is by no means broken: There is in fact no field momentum attached rigidly to the charge and in the general case the true mixed field momentum $\pmb{\cal G}$ differs from $\bf G$ at any moment of time\footnote{Analogously, the quantity $\bf N$ in \reff{6b} is in fact different from the true mixed field angular momentum $\pmb{\cal N}$ at any moment of time.}.
 The flow of the combined field momentum density obeys continuity equation in space between the moving charge and the sources of the external field and this is what locality means.
-Moreover, the physical picture revealed provides the interpretation of the terms in the formula \reff{B6a} for the force $\bf F$ experienced by the moving charge.
-They describe momentum exchange of two different types: the first one with the sources of the external field and the second one with the field itself.